sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 **Before reading the following, be aware that each of these risks can be managed.
 The goal of this article is to inform and prepare readers, so that risk management discussion can be more effective. **

-- **Data breach**: The number one risk associated with any transformation, is the protection of data.
+- **Data breach:** The number one risk associated with any transformation, is the protection of data.
 Data leaks can cause significant damage to your company, leading to loss of customers, decrease in business, or even legal liability.
 Any changes to the way data is stored, processed, or used creates risk.
 Cloud transformations create a high degree of change regarding data management, so the risk should not be taken lightly.
 [Security Baseline](../security-baseline/index.md), [Data Classification](./what-is-data-classification.md), and [Incremental Rationalization](../../digital-estate/rationalize.md#incremental-rationalization) can each help manage this risk.

-- **Service disruption**: Business operations and customer experiences rely heavily on technical operations.
+- **Service disruption:** Business operations and customer experiences rely heavily on technical operations.
 Cloud transformations will create change in IT operations.
 In some organizations, that change is small and easily adjusted.
 In other organizations, these changes could require retooling, retraining, or new approaches to support cloud operations.
 The bigger the change, the bigger the potential effect on business operations and customer experience.
 Managing this risk will require the involvement of the business in transformation planning.
 Release planning and First workload selection in the [Incremental Rationalization](../../digital-estate/rationalize.md#incremental-rationalization) article discuss ways to choose workloads for transformation projects.
 The business's role in that activity is to communicate the business operations risk of changing prioritized workloads.
 Helping IT choose workloads that have a lower impact on operations will reduce the overall risk.

-- **Budget control**: Cost models change in the cloud.
+- **Budget control:** Cost models change in the cloud.
 This change can create risks associated with cost overruns or increases in cost of goods sold (COGS), especially directly attributed operational expenses.
 When business works closely with IT, it is feasible to create transparency regarding costs and services consumed by various business units, programs, projects, etc...
 [Cost Management](../cost-management/index.md) provides examples of ways business and IT can partner on this topic.

 The above are a few of the most common risks mentioned by customers.
 The Cloud Governance team and the cloud adoption teams can begin to develop a risk profile, as workloads are migrated and readied for production release.
 Be prepared for conversations to define, refine, and manage risks based on the desired business outcomes and transformation effort.